threefoldtech/info_grid/src/terraform/advanced/terraform_nextcloud_redundant.md

 We first need to decide on which 3Nodes we will be deploying our workload.

 We thus start by finding two 3Nodes with sufficient resources.
-For this current MariaDB guide, we will be using 1 CPU, 2 GB of RAM and 50 GB of storage.
+For this current Nextcloud guide, we will be using 1 CPU, 2 GB of RAM and 50 GB of storage.
 We are also looking for 3Nodes with each a public IPv4 address.

 * Go to the ThreeFold Grid's [Explorer](https://dashboard.grid.tf/explorer/nodes) (Main Net)
 * Find a 3Node with suitable resources for the deployment and take note of its node ID on the leftmost column `ID`